Using Agents

 Structured output

-Agents can return structured, type-safe data by defining the expected output with either Zod or JSON Schema .
-In both cases, the parsed result is available on response.object
+Agents can return structured, type-safe data by defining the expected output using either Zod or JSON Schema .
+We recommend Zod for better TypeScript support and developer experience.
+The parsed result is available on response.object

 , allowing you to work directly with validated and typed data.